1): The $9,999 Key Strategy

 These are the responses of my customers.
 The stimulus was their buying the program.
 Don’t I want to hear that even more?

 It’s important to remember that the way you present yourself, your product, your service is based on your training and your own feelings and opinions about any of these things.
 How other people experience you, your products is truly an entirely different thing.

 You can find out what these things are not by saying, “what’s best about my stuff,” but “how do you use the widget?”
 Another excellent question is, “what do you find to be the most valuable aspect of the widget?”

 5): Leverage Customer Feedback.

-Once three people tell you something, make a change if you can.
+Once three people who don’t know each other, share something about you or your product, you can make an adjustment in how you present it.
 I always listen and take action on what my customer doesn’t like…even if it doesn’t make a lot of logical sense.
 In once case that did make logical sense, it was easy to change…

 For a long time we used labels on all of our CD’s.
 Some people took the time to write that they didn’t like them.
 After we heard this from a few people we changed well over 80% of our CD’s to reflect those wants of the customer and by the end of the year will have everything re-done.

 My customer doesn’t have to have a reason for what she feels, she only has to tell me.
 (I appreciate hearing a reason but reasons are usually justifications for reactions which are instinctive.
 In other words…they matter but not that much!)
 We heard two significant recurring themes last year.

 We were also told that sometimes a track on a CD would not be clear.
 (For some reason it didn’t burn properly.
 We stopped using service A and switched to service B. That was easy.